 Why should I get an editor anyway?

-Getting an editor might seem like a luxury you can do without, but it is an integral part of writing.
+Getting an editor might seem like a luxury you can do without, but it really should be considered an integral part of writing.

 This is due to the very nature of the writing process—you are writing, but your audience will be reading, and it is hard to put yourself in the position of the reader for something you wrote yourself.
 You know exactly what you're trying to express, and had likely gone through countless possible ways to put it in before picking one.